News | Sign Up | A LEVER FOR SCALE

 State allies can call on NWLC to:

-Equip them with research that helps them fight for child care and early education investments and advance better, more equitable child care and early education policies.
+Provide state level analysis and research that helps them fight for child care and early education investments and advance better, more equitable child care and early education policies.

 NWLC has extensive research on child care issues for low-income families, communities of color, and early childhood providers, and educators.
 Resources can focus on strategies for addressing the expiration of pandemic relief funding for child care; the role of family, friend, and neighbor (FFN) care; the impact of child care on women’s economic security; and policies that enhance the resiliency of the child care system for the long-term.